14 dang smart ways to save on energy costs in the Netherlands [UPDATED 2026]

 Say no to the dryer, and yes to the clothesline!
 Image: Freepik

 Benefits, benefits, benefits.
-Not only will you save costs, but airdrying is also more environmentally friendly, reduces creases, and lengthens the life span of your clothes.
+Not only will you save costs, but airdrying is also more eco-friendly, reduces creases, and lengthens the life span of your clothes!

 READ MORE | Why does it rain so much in the Netherlands?

-Of course, this might take much longer since the Netherlands rains for nine months out of the year. ☔
+Of course, this might take much longer since it rains in the Netherlands for nine months of the year. ☔

 13. Layer up